yfann/TechGuidence/k8s/k8s-in-action.md

     - pod is the basic unit of scaling
 + one pod multiple containers
     - sidecar

+## Services
++ enabling clients to discoer and talk to pods

 ## tips

 + contianer share the linux kernel(VM doesn't)